SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Matching Values in a Tuple
 --------------------------

-Patterns can be used to match on tuples with any number of elements.
+You can use patterns to match on tuples with any number of elements.

 For example,
 consider a ``Symbol`` enumeration that represents